sqlc-dev/sqlc/docs/tutorials/getting-started-sqlite.md

     └── query.sql.go
 ```

-You can use your newly generated queries in `app.go`.
+You can use your newly-generated `tutorial` package from any Go program.
+Create a file named `tutorial.go` and add the following contents:

 ```go
 package main